 The detoxification process is complete after all alcohol and other harmful substances have left your body and the withdrawal symptoms have subsided.

 Once a doctor has determined that you’re safe to leave medical care, the next stage of your recovery begins.
-This can vary from person to person, but the goal is to ensure the progress made during detoxification is not undone by a relapse.
+This can vary from person to person, but the goal is to ensure the progress made during detoxification isn’t undone by a relapse.
 Inpatient or outpatient programs may be recommended, as well as a hospitalization program.
+Your treatment plan may include group therapy, individual therapy and medication management.

 Get Started Today